nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-383: Fuse FRO trim value not used {#RN_DETAIL_SM_383}
 ----------

-Ensure the fuses are initialized very early in the boot sequence.
+Ensure the fuse cache is initialized very early in the boot sequence.

 SM-384: Switch from macros to wrapper functions to enable line coverage testing {#RN_DETAIL_SM_384}
 ----------